Valsimot42/42_pipex/README.md

 * Add two new files in the `pipex` directory: `file1` and `file2`.
 * Execute `make` in terminal.
 * Execute the following command in the terminal: `./pipex file1 "ls -l" "wc -l" file2`
-* Change the commands and add more for testing if you wish.
+* Change the shell commands and add more for testing if you wish.

 ---
 <h3><b>¤ Introduction ¤</b></h3>